rfc-editor/errata-report-process/draft-rpc-errata-process.md

 made by the IESG and are discussed in their guidelines on errata processing {{IESG-Err-Proc}}.

+After consulting with the RPC, the IESG requested in 2021 that RPC perform the initial review of new editorial errata reports and also review the backlog of open editorial reports, and handle those that are clearly editorial in nature {{IESG-Err-Proc}}.
+The other streams adopted the same processing for editorial reports.

 #  Current Errata Process Using the Web Portal {#current-process}

 To manage and automate the reporting, verifying, and posting of